joumasehare/TechAssessment/README.md

 - Remove the `AutoDetectDataType` in the parsing of custom settings with a map of sorts.
 The risk is too great.
 - Fix the multitude of bugs I'm sure are present.
 - Document the WebApi and the `ISettingsApi` fully.

+**All in all this was waaaay too much work, but I had a blast doing it.**